College of Engineering

 Biomedical engineers use engineering principles and a knowledge of biological sciences to design and create new technology to improve the delivery of health care.

-The biomedical engineering curriculum provides you with a broad understanding of both biomedical and general engineering, along with fundamentals in mathematics, biology and chemistry.
+The biomedical engineering curriculum provides you with a broad understanding of both biomedical and core engineering principles, along with fundamentals in mathematics, biology and chemistry.

 Opportunities are available for undergraduate and graduate work in many fields of interest, with the following laboratories available for course work and research projects: